JaiMishra00/janhit-ai/README.md

 # Janhit AI — Legal RAG with Memory
-## This was made for Convolve 4.0 Hackathon
+## This was made for Convolve 4.0 Hackathon (refer to setup.txt for setup)

 ## Problem